This post may contain affiliate links. Please read our disclosure policy.

 What is AirDoctor?

 AirDoctor provides professional quality air purification.
 The company believes everyone deserves access to clean air at an affordable price.
 They are transparent and regularly provide third party validation for the different types of airborne pollutants.
-Currently, they provide four professional grade HEPA filtration air purifiers to choose from: AirDoctor 1000, AirDoctor 2000, AirDoctor 3000, and AirDoctor 5000.
+Currently, they provide five professional grade HEPA filtration air purifiers to choose from: AirDoctor 1000, AirDoctor 2000, AirDoctor 4000, AirDoctor 3500, and AirDoctor 5500.
+Just like you might expect, they progressively go up in size and capacity.

-The company was founded in 2016 by Peter Spiegel and Kate Williams.
-The brand is part of Ideal Living, and operates from its headquarters in California.
+The company was founded in 2016 by Peter Spiegel and Kate Williams and operates from its headquarters in California.
+The brand is part of Ideal Living, which also owns AquaTru water filtration.

 How to Choose a Good Air Purifier

-Second, check for an additional carbon filter that helps to removes odors, gases, and VOCs, since HEPA filters don’t do this.
+- An additional carbon filter: This helps remove odors, gases, and VOCs, since HEPA filters don’t do this.

-Lastly, look at CADR ratings.
-CADR stands for clean air delivery rating, and describes the volume of clean air that an air purifier produces on its highest speed setting.
-The higher the CADR, the faster and more efficient the air purifier is.
+- Good CADR ratings: CADR stands for clean air delivery rating, and describes the volume of clean air that an air purifier produces on its highest speed setting.
+A good CADR rating should be at least two-thirds of your room’s square footage to effectively clean the air.

 How Does the AirDoctor Work?